 Read the posts on Home Depot lighting — Part 1 and Part 2.

 The lights are important to your look, but a particular mood comes from lighting control.
 This is your grip package.

 Having a small flag package is essential.
 Use some 4 x 4 empty frames or flex fill diffusion for your key lights.
 Remember, flex fills are cool, but they have no way to support themselves.
 They require much more grip support to be able to use them for traditional lighting.

-Apple boxes for camera support, Wedges furniture pads, some light rigging.
-Don’t forget sand bags.
-These are essential for camera support and keeping flags and diffusion frames safe.
 C-stand is probably the most useful piece of grip gear I have ever used.
 There are not many things you cannot do with that stand.
-That is why they call it a Century-Stand – because it has a 100 uses.
+That is why they call it a Century-Stand — because it has a hundred uses.

 A few ladders are needed to be able to get to the lights, rig sources in the ceiling, etc. Cartellini clamps are another grip rigging essential.
 These things will grab onto anything and are useful for light rigging as well as camera support and car mounts.

 Last but not least is a Chimera softbox.
 I usually get the medium bank with a 1200 par ring and a tungsten open-face ring so that I can use this soft quality of light either daylight or tungsten.
 Just because you have a daylight source doesn’t mean you need those Chimera daylight banks.
 They are too big and cumbersome.
 They would never fit into these tight locations.

 In the lens department, for interviews, I feel it is absolutely essential for zoom lenses to be in your package.
 This doesn’t make you a lazy filmmaker.
 It makes you a proactive storyteller.
 It enables you to react to serendipity moments from the talent.